dzetzer/MvcProject/README.md

 # MvcProject

-Welcome to our Cars Reviews Site!
+Welcome to our Vehicle Reviews Site!

 *Here's how to get started...*
 <br>1.
 Browse our list of cars as long as you like, or exit the website at any time by closing the window from the navigation bar at the top right.